Pav Bhaji (1 Serving (150g)) and Pav Bread (Britannia) (1 Serving)

 Portion Control

-Drink plenty of water before and during your meal to help with digestion and glucose control.
+Drink water before and after your meal to assist with digestion and help maintain stable blood sugar levels.

 Monitor Timing